Motivic construction of cohomological invariants: Introduction

-First we recall some results on algebraic cobordism of Levine-Morel and $\nu_n$-varieties.
-We need them to prove the Voevodsky conjecture.
+In section~\ref{cobordism} we recall some results on algebraic cobordism of Levine--Morel and $\nu_n$-varieties.
+We need them to prove a certain statement about $\nu_n$-varieties (Prop.~\ref{voeconj}) which appears as conjecture~1 before Thm.~6.3 in \cite{Vo03}.
 The proof belongs to A.~Vishik, and we represent it here with his kind permission.
-Then we recall basic properties of the category of motives of Voevodsky and the Rost construction of special correspondences.
-Finally, we provide some general results which allow to ``compress'' varieties and finish the proofs of all main results of the present paper.
+In Sections~\ref{sec3} and \ref{skeleton} we recall basic properties of the category of motives of Voevodsky and the Rost construction of special correspondences resp.
+Sections~\ref{mainsection} and \ref{sec6} are devoted to the construction of cohomological invariants for varieties admitting a special correspondence (Theorems~\ref{mainthm} and \ref{binmot}).
+In section~\ref{seccompr} we provide some general results which allow to ``compress'' varieties.
+Finally, in section~\ref{sec8} we construct an invariant for groups of type $\E_8$ with trivial Rost invariant and solve Serre's problem (Theorem~\ref{maintheorem}) finishing the proofs of all main results of the present article.